datacarpentry/shell-genomics/episodes/04-redirection.md

 interested not only in the actual sequence which contains this string, but in the name (or identifier) of that sequence.
-We discussed in a previous lesson that the identifier line immediately precedes the nucleotide sequence for each read in a fastq file.
+We discussed in a previous lesson that the identifier line immediately precedes the nucleotide sequence for each read in a FASTQ file.
 We may also want to inspect the quality scores associated with each of these reads.
 To get all of this information, we will return the line immediately before each match and the two lines immediately after each match.